Skip to main content

 Slash commands are automatically available in interactive mode:

-praisonai --interactive
+praisonai chat

 >>> Hello, help me with my code